Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - iPad
 - iPad Pro

-Also used the responsive profiles preset in the dev tools of:
+I also used the responsive profiles preset in the dev tools of:

 - Mobile S (320px)
 - Mobile M (375px)